AdaCore/spark2014/docs/ug/appendix.rst

 Features Not Yet Implemented in Flow Analysis
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Flow analysis currently treats all constants and array bounds as
+Flow analysis currently treats all constants, types and array bounds as
-   static, as the current language does not allow constants to appear in global and dependency contracts.
+   static, as the current language does not allow constants and types to appear in global and dependency contracts.
+The consequence is that information flow through constants, type and array bounds is not captured by flow analysis.

+   Information flow through constants declared locally is captured, but only in the subprogram they have been declared in (they are again considered to be static objects in nested subprograms).

 #.
 The mode Proof_In for global contracts is not yet supported.